 First, let’s define cold weather with respect to concrete.
-Any time you have 3 consecutive days where the average daily temperature is less than 40°F or if the temperature is lower than 50°F for less than half of any of the 3 days, concrete thinks it’s cold.
-Pouring concrete in cold weather can have a detrimental affect on concrete curing for several reasons.
+Any time you have three consecutive days where the average daily temperature is less than 40°F, or if the temperature is lower than 50°F for less than half of any of the three days–that is unpleasantly cold for concrete.
+Pouring concrete in cold weather will have a detrimental affect on concrete curing for several reasons.

 Concrete transforms from a liquid to a solid material through a chemical reaction.
 The speed of the reaction depends upon the temperature of the concrete.
 When the weather is warm, the reaction proceeds quickly.
 When it’s cold and the ground hasn’t been thawed, the reaction slows down.
 That’s the problem: the concrete needs to harden as rapidly as possible to resist pressures caused by water freezing within the concrete.